She deserves it all — a safe and responsive environment that nurtures her today and helps her grow toward a bright future.

 - Does the setting feel comfortable, safe and happy?
 Is the facility well-organized?
 At high-quality childcare programs, children always come first and it shows.
 Educators and staff are warm and welcoming, and they engage with students in a respectful and helpful manner.

-(It’s important to note that the Massachusetts Department of Early Childhood and Care authorizes some license-exempt programs, such as preschool programs incorporated into public schools.
-Many families also rely on friends, family and neighbors for childcare outside of the state’s licensing requirements.)
+(The Massachusetts Department of Early Childhood and Care authorizes some license-exempt programs, such as preschool programs incorporated into public schools.
+Additionally, many families also rely on friends, family and neighbors for childcare outside of the state’s licensing requirements.)

 Finding the right childcare for your child may take time, but she deserves it.
 The right match will have a positive effect on her for years to come.